huguesrichard/Allopipe/README.md

 ### Launch Allo-Count  <a name="ams_run"></a>

-Once the VEP annotation is complete, go to the root of the AlloPipe directory to run the following commands in the terminal (don't forget to activate your conda environment) :
+Once the VEP annotation is complete, go to the root of the AlloPipe directory to run the following commands in the terminal *(don't forget to activate your conda environment)* :

 		cd src/
-		python ams_pipeline.py -f -n test_run -p test_pair ../tutorial/donor_annotated_VEP.vcf ../tutorial/recipient_annotated_VEP.vcf rd
+		python ams_pipeline.py -f -n test_run -p test_pair %%PATH-TO-ANNOTATED-FILE/ANNOTATED-FILE%%.vcf ../tutorial/recipient_annotated_VEP.vcf rd

  If your AMS returns 49, congrats !
 You successfully generated your first Allogenomic Mismatch Score (AMS) and related tables !